marekvac/AltV-VTarget/README.md

 <details>
   <summary>Example</summary>

-If the vehicle is locked, unlock it, render alert and refresh the menu.
+If the vehicle is locked, unlock it, render alert and refresh the menu, so new options which were hidden until now, can show without reopening the menu.

   ```csharp
   // Option for unlocking vehicle